 What can I do to keep my Great Dane calm?

 Exercise is one way to calm down a Great Dane to use up their excess energy.
-You should take your Great Dane on a long walk about twice a day.
+You should take your Great Dane on a long walk around two times a day.
 They will also need other time to play and have mental stimulation.

 These are a few things that you can do to help exercise with your dog while not having to do a lot of physical activity yourself.